 Change Automatic Windows Update To Manual in Windows

-In Windows 10, Microsoft now allows you to configure manual updates for both Feature updates (usually twice a year) and quality updates.
-You can set them such that you will be only notified, and you can configure them to download and apply it to the computer manually.
-Windows 10 Updates are not forced anymore.
-The settings differ for Windows 10 Home users and Windows 10 Pro users.
-I have put up a dedicated section for Windows 10 Home users at the end.
+In Windows, Microsoft now allows you to configure manual updates for both Feature updates (usually twice a year) and quality updates.
+You can set them so that you will be only notified and configure them to download and apply them to the computer manually.
+Windows 11/10 Updates are not forced anymore.
+The settings differ for Windows Home users and Windows Pro users.
+I have created a dedicated section for Windows Home users at the end.

 - Group Policy Method

 - Notify for Download and Install